 Thanks for checking out my work.
 Feel free to browse the recent projects I've been working on below, and don't forget to check out my current Musings and About Me.

 Anna Tasca Lanza Cooking School

 I currently serve as the Program Director for the Anna Tasca Lanza Cooking School in rural Sicily.
-In addition to serving as a cultural liaison for our international guests, managing a website overhaul (coming soon!), and overseeing the owner and director's promotional tours, I organize the 10-week Cook the Farm program that brings 12 international students to explore the Sicilian food landscape.
+In addition to serving as a cultural liaison for our international guests, managing our general communications, and juggling logistics and operations, I organize the 10-week Cook the Farm program that brings 12 international students to explore the Sicilian food landscape.
 Here all my true passions unite: good food, good company, cross-cultural communication and education come together.

 From March 2016 to April 2017, I collaborated with Bulbo, a young Dutch-Italian design company producing carefully-crafted LED lights for effective and easy indoor gardening.
 I wrote or revised all content and copy for their current site and managed their communications and social media.
 I served as managing editor of (and serial contributor to) illuminate, an online journal dedicated to urban dwellers with a passion for plants and nature launched in fall of 2016.

-Starting summer of 2016, I have been a contributing member to the Crowfooding blog where I write short profiles of food and beverage entrepreneurs who have launched successful crowdfunding campaigns in the UK.
+During the summer of 2016, I was a contributing member to the Crowfooding blog where I wrote short profiles of food and beverage entrepreneurs who have launched successful crowdfunding campaigns in the UK.